Irregularly and incompletely sampled random fields in the Earth sciences: Analysis and synthesis of parameterized covariance models: T H E C O M P L E T E M E T H O D O L O G Y : M A T E R N M E E T S W H I T T L E

-This anticipated convergence of $\stx$ for data $H\ofk$ that abide model assumptions forms a basis for quantitative assessments to evaluate the covariance model.
-A valuable qualitative assessment tool is the visual analysis of the spectral residuals $X\ofst\ofk$ for unmodeled structures.
+While we report $\stx$ and the results of the test as such in our data examples, these values are to be used for initial guidance only, as the relations in eq.~(\ref{eq:stx}) are asymptotic, and our sample size is often too small.
+A much more valuable qualitative assessment tool is the visual analysis of the spectral residuals $X\ofst\ofk$ for unmodeled structures.

 In the spatial domain, we employ simulation as a secondary qualitative tool that allows us to compare by eye the appropriateness of a synthetic spatial field that possesses the first- and second-order structure estimated from the observed spatial field (e.g., Fig.~\ref{fig:bath2synth}).
 This is useful for real data examples where we appraise the average variability of the data, rather than unique or deterministic features.